-Using drone data to prevent pandemics and respond to disasters around the world
+Drone data to prevent disease outbreaks and respond to disasters around the world

 We had issues scaling data collection but with the help of Crowddroning by GLOBHE we can now easily scale by outsourcing flights to local drone pilots.
 The drones are taking images to help us understand where mosquitoes are laying their eggs so that the larvae can be controlled, reducing the number of mosquitoes able to spread malaria